protocol/nft-website/docs/tutorial/flow-nft-marketplace.md

 Note the transaction ID returned from the transaction.
 Every transaction returns an ID no matter if it succeeds or not.

 Congratulations on minting your first NFT pet on Flow!
-It does not have a face yet besides just a name and breed, but we will touch on uploading static images (and even videos) onto the IPFS/Filecoin network using [nft.storage][nft-storage] later.
+It does not have a face yet besides just a name and breed.
+Later in this tutorial, we will upload static images (and even videos) for your pets onto the IPFS/Filecoin networks using [nft.storage][nft-storage].

 ### `TransferToken` transaction

-As we, the contract owner, are able to mint Flow NFTs.
-The next natural step is to learn how to transfer them to different users.
+Now that we know how to mint Flow NFTs, the next natural step is to learn how to transfer them to different users.
 Since this transfer action writes to the blockchain and mutates the state, it is also a transaction.

-Before we can transfer a token to another user's account, we need another receiving account to deposit a token to (We could transfer a token to *our* address, but that wouldn't be very interesting, would it?).
+Before we can transfer a token to another user's account, we need another receiving account to deposit a token to.
+(We could transfer a token to *our* address, but that wouldn't be very interesting, would it?)
 At the moment, we have been working with only our emulator account so far.
 So, let's create an account through the Flow CLI.

 First, create a public-private key pair by typing `flow keys generate`.
 The output should look similar to the following, while **the keys will be different**: